Skip to Content

 This website is operated by the Scottish Council of Independent Schools (SCIS).

 SCIS aims to provide a safe, secure user experience for all visitors to its website and is committed to protecting their privacy.
-The purpose of this policy is to explain how any personal data collected through this website is used.
+The purpose of this policy and the privacy notice below is to explain how personal data collected through this website is used and how we keep it secure.

-By submitting personal details to SCIS, visitors will be deemed as having understood and agreed to the use of them as described in this Privacy Policy.
+By submitting personal details to SCIS, visitors will be deemed as having understood and agreed to the use of them as described in this Privacy Policy and the privacy notice below.
 Should you have any questions, please do not hesitate to email SCIS at info@scis.org.uk

 Collection and Retention of Information

-SCIS uses your IP address in it web statistics software.
+SCIS uses your IP address in its web statistics software.
 This allows it to gather broad demographic information about visitors and to monitor the frequency with which visitors return to the SCIS website.

 Use of Your Information by the Scottish Council of Independent Schools